 Speak honestly and frequently with your team about the need to make changes, and be precise when detailing your desired outcome.
 Introducing low-code technology will help streamline and automate your workflow, making it easier to complete mundane business tasks.
 If you’re still compiling the same reports via spreadsheets, you can transform them into workflow applications and let low-code software do the heavy lifting for you.
 When you take the time to communicate openly and honestly, especially at the start of change, your team can prepare and get excited about the changes ahead.

 Next, be transparent with the concerns and challenges you anticipate.
 If you prepare your team for the risks ahead, they’re more likely to weather those challenges with you and are less resistant to changes.
 Open lines of communication foster an environment for your team to share their concerns and challenges throughout the change process.

 The great benefit of an agile workflow application means there is time to pause and adjust if the plan is not going as expected.
-Check in with your team early, often, and keep the dialogue open.
+Check-in with your team early, and often, and keep the dialogue open.

 3. Encourage a collaborative environment

 In an era of self-service, and the desire to fix things fast, it is important to acknowledge you will stumble, even trip and fall.
 Allow for failures and look at them as a learning process – now you know what not to do.
 Harvard Business Review describes failure-tolerant leaders as, “executives who, through their words and actions, help people overcome their fear of failure and, in the process, create a culture of intelligent risk-taking that leads to sustained innovation.”